 Students are expected to follow the policy of the Institute and demonstrate the appropriate respect for the historical premises that the school occupies.
-Please note that cell phones must be set on silent mode before the beginning of each class.
-Computers and other electronic devices cannot be used during class lectures and discussions for anything other than note-taking, unless there has been a specific academic accommodation.
+Please note that cell phones must be turned off before the beginning of each class.
+Computers and other electronic devices cannot be used during class lectures and discussions.